 Time of Notice: Notice of any special meeting shall be delivered by the person charged with giving notice, not less than two days before the date of the meeting.

-Waiver of Notice: A church council member may waive notice of a meeting of the church council by written statement, and attendance by the church council member at the meeting without protest shall be deemed waiver of notice.
+Waiver of Notice: A church Governing Board member may waive notice of a meeting of the church Governing Board by written statement, and attendance by the church Governing Board member at the meeting without protest shall be deemed waiver of notice.

 Quorum.
-A quorum for meetings shall consist of a majority of the church council.
-If a quorum is not attained, then those present shall adjourn the meeting to a new date certain duly noticed to all church council members for not more than ten days thereafter, at that later-noticed meeting a quorum shall consist of those church council members then present.
+A quorum for meetings shall consist of a majority of the church Governing Board.
+If a quorum is not attained, then those present shall adjourn the meeting to a new date certain duly noticed to all church Governing Board members for not more than ten days thereafter.
+At that later-noticed meeting a quorum shall consist of those church Governing Board members then present.

 Roles.
-At every meeting of the church council, the chairman, or in his absence, the officer designated by the chairman or in the absence of a designation, the person (who shall be one of the officers, if any is present) chosen by a majority of the church council members present, shall act as chairman and/or moderator, and shall conduct the meeting in an orderly manner as determined by the chairman.
-The secretary of the church council shall act as secretary of all meetings and shall take accurate minutes of church council meetings and promptly deliver such minutes to the church secretary.
-In the absence of the church council secretary, the chairman may appoint another person to act as church council secretary of the meeting.
+At every meeting of the church Governing Board, the chairman, or in his absence, the officer designated by the chairman or in the absence of a designation, the person (who shall be one of the officers, if any is present) chosen by a majority of the church Governing Board members present, shall act as chairman and/or moderator, and shall conduct the meeting in an orderly manner as determined by the chairman.
+The Governing Board secretary shall take accurate minutes of church Governing Board meetings and promptly deliver such minutes to the church secretary.
+In the absence of the church Governing Board secretary, the chairman may appoint another person to act as Governing Board secretary of the meeting.

 Participation in Meetings.
-Any one or more church council member may participate in a meeting of the church council by means of a conference telephone, web-based conference, or similar communications equipment or device, by means of which all persons participating in the meeting can hear each other at the same time.
+Any one or more church Governing Board member may participate in a meeting of the church Governing Board by means of a conference telephone, web-based conference, or similar communications equipment or device, by means of which all persons participating in the meeting can hear each other at the same time.
 Participating by such means shall constitute presence in person at a meeting for purposes of determining if a quorum is present.

 ARTICLE 7